-- the FDA may not deem an investigational drug candidate or its components safe and effective; - the FDA may disagree with a favorable recommendation of its advisory committee; - the FDA may be persuaded or influenced by a subsequent recommendation by its advisory committee at a later meeting; - the FDA position can change or be adversely impacted due to unexpected or unpredictable external circumstances; - the FDA may not find the data from pre-clinical, clinical or retrospective observational studies or trials sufficient to support approval; - the FDA may require additional pre-clinical, clinical or retrospective observational studies or trials; - the FDA may not accept our stability data for commercial product; - the FDA may not approve of our third-party manufacturers' processes and facilities; - the FDA may not accept NDA submissions from us due to, among other reasons, the formatting of the submission; or - the FDA may change its approval policies, adopt new regulations or provide new guidance with significant requirements not currently included or considered by us when seeking NDA approval.
+- · the FDA may not deem an investigational drug candidate or its components safe and effective; - the FDA may disagree with a favorable recommendation of its advisory committee; - the FDA may be persuaded or influenced by a subsequent recommendation by its advisory committee at a later meeting; - the FDA position can change or be adversely impacted due to unexpected or unpredictable external circumstances; - the FDA may not find the data from pre-clinical, clinical or retrospective observational studies or trials sufficient to support approval; - · the FDA may require additional pre-clinical, clinical or retrospective observational studies or trials; - the FDA may not accept our stability data for commercial product; - the FDA may not approve of our third-party manufacturers' processes and facilities; - the FDA may not accept NDA submissions from us due to, among other reasons, the formatting of the submission; or - the FDA may change its approval policies, adopt new regulations or provide new guidance with significant requirements not currently included or considered by us when seeking NDA approval.

-We may not receive FDA approval for Qnexa despite the recent vote of the FDA advisory committee.
+We may not receive FDA approval for Qnexa, despite the vote of the FDA advisory committee to recommend approval.

 On October 17, 2011, we resubmitted the Qnexa NDA and the FDA accepted the NDA for filing.
 On February 22, 2012, the FDA held an Advisory Committee meeting to discuss the additional information contained in the resubmitted NDA.
 The Advisory Committee voted 20 to 2 to recommend approval.
 The FDA is not bound by the recommendations of its advisory committees, but will consider their guidance during the review of the NDA.
-The PDUFA target date for Qnexa is April 17, 2012.
+On April 4, 2012, at the FDA's request, we submitted a comprehensive REMS for Qnexa, which was considered a major amendment to the NDA.
+The PDUFA target date for Qnexa was April 17, 2012.
+However, as the submission of the comprehensive REMS was within three months of the PDUFA target date, to provide time for a full review of the submission, the FDA extended the PDUFA target date by three months to July 17, 2012.
+The FDA has the ability to extend the PDUFA target date under certain circumstances, and there can be no assurance that it will not extend the PDUFA target date further in the future.

 On February 27, 2012, our chief executive officer in a televised interview on CNBC stated his personal belief that Qnexa will be approved by the FDA on or near the PDUFA target date.
-This statement is a forward looking statement.
+This statement is a forward-looking statement.
 There is no assurance that we will receive approval for Qnexa on the PDUFA target date or ever.
-The FDA may decide not to approve Qnexa, may issue another Complete Response Letter, may extend the PDUFA target date or may take various other actions.
+The FDA may decide not to approve Qnexa, may issue another CRL, may further extend the PDUFA target date or may take various other actions.
 If Qnexa is not approved for commercial sale or if its development is delayed for any reason, our full investment in Qnexa may be at risk and we may be forced to write-off existing inventory, face significant costs to dispose of unusable inventory, and our business and financial condition could be materially adversely affected.

-We received a Complete Response Letter from the FDA regarding our NDA for Qnexa as a treatment for obesity, and we may not be able to satisfy the FDA's concerns.
+We received a Complete Response Letter, or CRL, from the FDA regarding our NDA for Qnexa as a treatment for obesity, and we may not be able to satisfy the FDA's concerns.